 Microscopic beasts and how to fight them – an online course created by Thorndon School's Deputy Principal, Matt Boucher – dip into lessons that grab your interest, or do them all!

-Are your students watching Home Learning TV on TVNZ DUKE+1 (Freeview channel 18 or Sky channel 504) as part of your teaching and learning programme?
-The 2021 season features programmes and lessons for ākonga aged 2–11 years.
-Some of the episodes from the 2020-21 seasons are still available on TVNZ OnDemand.
+Did your students watch Home Learning TV on TVNZ DUKE+1 (Freeview channel 18 or Sky channel 504) as part of your teaching and learning programme?
+The 2021 season featured programmes and lessons for ākonga aged 2–11 years.
+Some of the episodes from the 2020–21 seasons are still available on TVNZ OnDemand.

 Suzy Cato presents junior science.
 Shawn Cooper presents middle and senior science.
 Dr Michelle Dickinson presents Kitchen Science for younger learners and Senior Science: Breaking It Down.

 The Hub team created the scripts for Shawn’s episodes and many of Suzy’s.
 The episodes feature Hub content and we’ve created collections to provide additional support for some of the topics.

-Below are links to some of Shawn’s episodes – most are aimed at middle primary – but check the lesson title.
+Below are a list of Shawn’s episodes – most are aimed at middle primary – but check the lesson title.